Saint Louis University's oldest academic unit offers degrees in more than 30 academic areas.

 Total Credits | 57 |

 During their second year, all Ph.D. students will complete a portfolio paper, generally a revised and expanded version of a seminar paper, written as a publishable article.
 Portfolio requirements are the same as for students in the stand-alone M.A. program; there is no thesis option for M.A.-to-Ph.D. students.
 The written paper is then defended before a committee.
-The portfolio paper and 30 credits qualify all students for an M.A., but are also required for the Ph.D. program.
+The portfolio paper and 30 credits qualify all students for an M.A. but are also required for the Ph.D. program.

 After completing the portfolio paper, students create a three-person committee (one chair and two additional faculty readers).
 Working closely with the committee members, students develop three literature review papers, each based in intensive reading in a discrete field or subject area.

-After the three-person committee has accepted final drafts of the written exam, the student schedules a 90-minute oral exam.
+After the three-person committee has accepted the final drafts of the written exam, the student schedules a 90-minute oral exam.
 The accepted versions of the written exam materials must be supplied to all committee members at least two weeks before the oral exam.
 In general, full-time students aim to take their oral exams at the end of their third year.
 Funded students must complete the comprehensive exam within one calendar year of completing coursework or they may be deemed ineligible for further assistantship support from the department.

 After students successfully complete the comprehensive exams and all other requirements, the Office of Graduate Education advances them to candidacy.